socrata/odn-backend/README.md

 They are available in the `test` directory.
 Run tests using `npm run test`.

-### Logging

-[Winston](https://github.com/winstonjs/winston) is used for logging.
-Information about 500 errors is logged to the console and available through the Heroku logs.
-Logging info for client errors is dumped to `debug.log`.

 ### Deployment

 The ODN backend is hosted on Heroku.